Autonomous Agent Payments

 AI agents need to call APIs autonomously — without human-managed API keys, billing accounts, or pre-authorized subscriptions.
 Two open standards, x402 and MPP (Machine Payments Protocol), solve this by embedding micropayments directly into HTTP requests.

-0x swap endpoints are available through both protocols via the Alchemy AgentPay proxy.
+0x Swap API endpoints are available through both protocols.
 Agents pay $0.01 per request in USDC.
 No 0x API key required — payment is the authentication.

 Pay per request using USDC on Base or Solana.
 Built on the HTTP 402 status code — agents sign a payment, retry, and get a response.

 Machine Payments Protocol.
 Pay via Tempo Mainnet (USDC.e).
-Uses a challenge–credential–receipt pattern over HTTP 402.
+Uses a challenge–credential–receipt pattern.

 Using an AI coding agent?